Down to Mérida and back again, the finish line is in sight

 At Alonso's, Isaac and I sat in the office for about an hour waiting for the paperwork to be drawn up.
-Had a nice chat with Isaac about everything.
+Had a nice chat with Isaac about a number of topics.
 Alonso came in, we signed, and had a chat about politics.

 I think I could have chatted politics with them for the rest of the night, but I knew they were busy and didn't need to spend more time with me.

 Anyways, the closing date was set for roughly June 20th.
 About three weeks away.
 Could I make it back in three weeks?
 Maybe.

 Isaac drove me back to the hotel.
 He was going to try to get the owner to open the gate on the land so I could go inside and see it more closely.
 No luck on Friday.

 I wandered over to Santa Lucia park (my favorite park) and stopped in at Bryan's Burger Bar, another favorite haunt of mine.
 My Spanish still attempting to hold up, but slipping a little.
 While I'm eating, Isaac emails me.
 The seller can have the lot opened at 9 a.m. on Saturday, but Isaac won't be able to make it.
 Can I meet the person there?

 Saturday morning I woke up early and moseyed around the city.
 Taking photos of the front of houses for fun and Instagram.